School Choice and Blackbaud Software

 How do you manage school choice funds in Blackbaud software?

-If you use Blackbaud’s K–12 Solutions, we encourage you to work with your auditors, accountants, and Blackbaud services team to configure Blackbaud enrollment, financial aid, tuition, and accounting software according to your school’s needs.
+If you use Blackbaud’s K–12 Solutions, we encourage you to work with your auditors, accountants, and Blackbaud services team to configure Blackbaud financial aid, enrollment, tuition, and accounting software according to your school’s needs.
 Every state program is different, so there is no one setting that fits every situation.

 From a broader perspective, there are different ways to account for school choice funding.
 It all depends on the timing and nature of your state’s program and the structure established in your school.